intellectual-property-office/Assets/README.md

     ```
 * Open the Visual Studio solution file

-#### As a Node.js module run the following command:
+#### As a Node.js module:

+This is recommended for users who wish to use the style sheets.

 * Download and install <a href="https://nodejs.org/en/">Node.js</a>.
-* Install the UK IPO assets module:
+* Run the following command to install the UK IPO assets module:
     ```sh
     npm i ipo-assets-frontend
     ```